MasujimaRyohei/WatchedMovies/README.md

-# This repo includes spoiler.
+# ⚠️This repo includes SPOILER.
 The history of movies for me!